Alton,

-The Palace House, on the edge of the New Forest, was originally a 14th century gatehouse from a Cistercian Abbey, destroyed during the Dissolution of the Monasteries, and subsequently extended into the present manor house in the 16th C. Behind the house are the ruins of the Abbey, completed in 1246, its refectory was converted to a Parish Church following the Dissolution.
+The Palace House, on the edge of the New Forest, was originally the 14th C. gatehouse from a Cistercian Abbey, that destroyed during the Dissolution of the Monasteries.
+It was subsequently extended into the present manor house in the 16th C. Behind the house are the ruins of rest of the Abbey, circa 1246.
+Its refectory was converted to a Parish Church following the Dissolution.
 A 'Secret Army Exhibition' tells how secret agents were trained at Beaulieu during WWII.

-The National Motor Museum, located nearby, contains over 200 vintage cars from Peugeots to Daimlers.
+The National Motor Museum, located nearby, contains over 250 vintage cars from Peugeots to Daimlers.
+You will also find vehicles once owned by celebrities and cars that broke speed records.

 Opening times: May-Sep 10am - 6pm; Oct-Apr 10am - 5pm (closed Xmas) Admission Charge